Temple Island, Hambleden & the Great Wood

 - Your route is straight on thereafter until you come to an earth car road.
 In 165 metres, you ignore a fork to the right and, in 75 metres, another going very sharp right.
 In 125 metres you leave the wood to continue along a tree-lined bridleway.

-- Your route is more or less straight on through this wood, ignoring all turn-offs, for over 2km, following relatively clear white arrows on trees.
+- Your route is more or less straight on through this wood, ignoring all turn-offs, for some 1.5 km, following relatively clear white arrows on trees.

 - In more detail: in 450 metres, you reach the flatter terrace land above the Thames and ignore a way off to the right.
 Ignore more ways off (in 210 metres one to the left, in another 45 metres one to the right and in a further 120 metres, one to the left).
 But then, in 90 metres, bear left for 30 metres, following white arrows on trees, before regaining your initial direction, now 325°.
 In 250 metres, ignore a fork sharply to the left and in 85 metres, one to the right.